slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Muscle is proof of work ethic.
-Fat is proof of neglect."  giamacool@x*
+Fat is proof of neglect."  -- giamacool@x*
-> *"If you are having too much fun, too much happiness, then something must be wrong as you 'ought' to be doing more serious stuff.
+> *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

+- look around, all that clutter used to be money
+- clutter is just a museum of shit you thought would make you happy.
+- Owning less is better than organising more.
+Eliminate instead of organize.
-- You don't have to be rich to start living the life you want.
+- You don’t have to be rich to start living the life you want.
 Most people were just brainwashed into thinking that they wanted a luxurious, expensive lifestyle.
 A happy life tends to be much simpler: a healthy body, a mind at peace, a loving family, time to do what you love.
 - never before has a generation so diligently recorded themselves accomplishing so little.
 - some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
 - what’s your adrenaline type? velocidade ou fronteira do conhecido.